0 Shares

 The new-age learning management systems (LMS) and virtual classroom software help educational institutions to deliver online education without increasing upfront and ongoing costs.
 While adopting asynchronous learning, educational institutions can make the same digital library and study materials accessible to a large number of students simultaneously.

 Also, they can teach a large number of students without deploying extra instructors.
-That is why; many educational institutions offer online courses at lower prices than regular courses.
+That is why many educational institutions offer online courses at lower prices than regular courses.
 Unlike synchronous learning, asynchronous learning makes higher education affordable to a larger number of students.

 Considerations

-Both synchronous learning and asynchronous learning have their own pros and cons.
-While choosing from synchronous vs asynchronous learning models, an educational institution must consider a slew of factors – mode of learning delivery, availability of instructors/teachers, nature of course, and preference of learners.
+Both synchronous learning and asynchronous learning have their pros and cons.
+While choosing from synchronous vs asynchronous learning models, an educational institution must consider a slew of factors – mode of learning delivery, availability of instructors/teachers, nature of the course, and preference of learners.
 Many educational institutions these days leverage the benefits of both learning models by integrating synchronous and asynchronous learning seamlessly.

 The LMS system developed by Mintbook helps educational institutions to bridge the gap between synchronous and asynchronous learning models.
 An educational institution can use the same LMS to make multiple students learn the same thing simultaneously by implementing instructor-led learning.
-Also, Mintbook’s LMS for universities, schools, and colleges enables the educational institutions to enable ILT, self-paced learning, and blended learning methods.
+Also, Mintbook’s LMS for universities, schools, and colleges enables educational institutions to enable ILT, self-paced learning, and blended learning methods.
 At the same time, they can use the same LMS systems to facilitate self-learning by enabling students to access a digital library containing ebooks, journals, PDFs, audio clips, and videos.